TITLE 44: GOVERNMENT CONTRACTS, PROCUREMENTS AND PROPERTY MANAGEMENT

 3) Any specifications or standards adopted by business, industry, a not-for-profit organization or governmental unit may be adopted by reference.

-4) A specification may provide alternate descriptions where two or more design, functional, or performance criteria will satisfactorily meet the State's requirements.
+4) A specification may provide alternate descriptions when two or more design, functional or performance criteria will satisfactorily meet the State's requirements.

 d) Brand Name or Equal Specification

-1) Brand name or equal specifications may be used when the Chief Procurement Officer or Purchasing Officer determines in writing that:
+1) Brand name or equal specifications may be used when the Chief Procurement Officer determines in writing that:

 A) time does not permit the preparation of another form of specification, not including a brand name specification;